research-ag/motoko-build-template/README.md

 We can also build the Wasm module natively by running `./build.sh` directly on our host system.
 In this case, docker is not used.

-We need to have `moc`, `ic-wasm` and `mops` installed on our system to do this.
+We need to have `moc`, `ic-wasm` and `mops-cli` installed on our system to do this.
 `dfx` is not required.
 Note that the build script will use the `moc` and `ic-wasm` versions that are in the path, not the ones defined in the `[toolchain]` section in `mops.toml`.

 The resulting Wasm module hash will depend on our machine architecture and on the `moc` and `ic-wasm` versions in the path.
-If we are on linux and have everything configured correctly we may be able to get the reproducible module hash.
+If we are on linux and have everything configured correctly we may be able to get the reproducible module hash like this (without docker).

 It is recommended that the developer at least tries the `./build.sh` script natively to double-check that everything compiles successfully.